FreddyJohn/PieceTable/README.md

 The only difference is that the "original" and the "added" buffers are stored externally in the same location it has also been modified to work with any arbitrary byte streams.
 My intuition for the PieceTable is that it is easier to reorganize a description of the data than the actual data.
+We always append the data to the end of the buffer and do the expensive splice operation only on the description.
+Even though dynamic set operations add and find are linear time it is sufficiently negligible because they potentially operate on exponentially smaller amounts of bytes to complete.

 for example we could use integer arrays with the PieceTable